fbpx

 John, sensing our frustration, leaned in and asked a simple question: “What are you guys trying to accomplish?”

-With that, Tim lit up, sharing his vision for AFP and our campaign to end wasteful government earmarks.
-John listened, and as Tim described the campaign’s goals and the values that drove us, something clicked.
+With that question from John, my colleague lit up, sharing his vision for AFP and our campaign to end wasteful government earmarks.
+John listened, and as he described the campaign’s goals and the values that drove us, something clicked.
 John knew all too well the costs of burdensome regulations; he saw our vision as an extension of his own experiences.
 He looked at us, and then leaned in and said, “You remind me of myself when I was just getting started.
 I’ll give you $25,000 to help launch.”

 That single moment, that act of faith, changed everything.
 John didn’t just see AFP’s potential; he saw himself in our efforts.
 His belief in us wasn’t transactional; it was personal.

-• Listening: Understand your donor’s values, experiences, and motivations.
-John connected with us because he saw his own challenges in our campaign, and that shared experience made his support natural and authentic.
+• Listening: John connected with us because he saw his own challenges in our campaign, and that shared experience made his support natural and authentic.

-• Involving: Keep donors informed and engaged, showing them that they’re integral to the mission’s success.
-For years, we involved John in key events and sought his insights, which deepened his connection to our work.
+• Involving: For years, we involved John in key events and sought his insights, which deepened his connection to our work.

-• Building Trust: Acknowledge donors’ contributions beyond financial support, recognizing the wisdom, time, and encouragement they bring.
-John wasn’t just a donor; he was a mentor, shaping our strategy and encouraging our vision.
+• Building Trust: John wasn’t just a donor; he was a mentor, shaping our strategy and encouraging our vision.

 Share it on